-There are plenty of activities to take in while visiting China during the winter.
-If you’re in the north, you may want to limit your outdoor exposure or be sure to put on plenty of cold-weather gear (all of which can be picked up inexpensively in local markets – the Chinese are big believers in long underwear).
-But if you’re in the south, the weather can be pretty mild, albeit wet, and you’ll be able to enjoy some outdoor activities.
+There are plenty of activities and events to take in when traveling to China during the winter.
+Depending on which part of the country you are visiting, winter weather can set in early or late in the season.
+If you’re in the north, with cities like Beijing and Hohhot, you may want to limit your outdoor exposure or be sure to put on plenty of cold-weather gear; all of which can be picked up inexpensively in local markets.
+But if you’re in the south, home of Guangzhou and Haikou, the weather can be pretty mild, albeit wet, and you’ll be able to enjoy some outdoor activities.

 Winter Events & Holidays

 While not a Christian holiday in the country, the Chinese take pleasure in dressing up department stores, shops, and hotels with the accouterments of Christmas.
 If you’ll be in China and need your fix of Christmas cookies and turkey, then you’ll be able to find it, especially in a larger city like Beijing or Shanghai.